VPN protocols explained

 Gaming

-If you need a VPN for gaming, your focus should be a slow ping as possible.
-The best option to reduce is to pick a fast tunneling protocol like IKEv2 or WireGuard and connect to a nearby location.
+If you need a VPN for gaming, your focus should be a ping that’s as low as possible.
+The best option to reduce ping is to pick a fast tunneling protocol like IKEv2 or WireGuard and connect to a nearby location.
 The closer it is, the less distance the signal has to travel back and forth, adding less latency.

 Privacy

 Suppose you're a whistleblower or someone working in a very restrictive country.
 In that case, the privacy and security of the connection should be your top goals.
-For this reason, you should pick only the safest possible protocols: Wireguard and OpenVPN.
-You also want to seek out a VPN that has some sort of "stealth mode" to bypass firewalls.
+For this reason, I recommend the safest possible protocols: WireGuard and OpenVPN.
+You also want to seek out a VPN that has some sort of stealth mode to bypass firewalls.

 FAQ